Nurse Anesthetist (CRNA) Programs

 Where can you work as a Nurse Anesthetist?

 As a Nurse Anesthetist, you will work alongside doctors, dentists, pain management specialists and other healthcare professionals within intensive care units, ambulatory surgical centers, emergency rooms, maternity wards, military settings and hospital operating suites.
 Most students who complete a Nurse Anesthetist program will pursue a career as a CRNA (Certified Registered Nurse Anesthetist).
-However, if you would like to know your options outside of this job position, take a look at the list below:
+If you would like to know your options outside of this job position, take a look at the list below:

 - Physician Assistant